 The value of collateral securities taken on mortgage should be scrutinized by the auditor to ensure adequate coverage.
 He should see that the valuation of property was genuine and in accordance to the terms and conditions laid down by the State Government from time to time, and the land value notified by the Government of Kerala.
 Any instances of undervaluation or over valuation should be reported by the auditor.
 The auditor should ensure the ownership of the borrower/guarantor/surety on the property by verifying the title deeds, Possession Certificate etc. The legal opinion should be obtained and verified.
-The encumbrances on the security property should be verified.
+The encumbrances on the security property should be verified, along with the bond/agreement and Gehan.